langchain-ai/langchainjs/docs/docs/getting-started/install.md

 ## Quickstart

-To get started with Langchain, you'll need to initialize a new Node.js project and configure some scripts to build, format, and compile your code.

-If you just want to get started quickly, [clone this repository](https://github.com/domeccleston/langchain-ts-starter) and follow the README instructions for a boilerplate project with those dependencies set up.
+If you want to get started quickly on using LangChain in Node.js, [clone this repository](https://github.com/domeccleston/langchain-ts-starter) and follow the README instructions for a boilerplate project with those dependencies set up.

-If you'd prefer to set things up yourself, read on for instructions.
+If you prefer to set things up yourself, or you want to run LangChain in other environments, read on for instructions.

 ## Installation